 DuPont Co.
-(DD), the most valuable U.S. chemicals producer, fell after disappointing investors who expected the company to raise its 2012 profit forecast after posting higher-than-expected first-quarter earnings.
+(DD:US), the most valuable U.S. chemicals producer, fell after disappointing investors who expected the company to raise its 2012 profit forecast after posting higher-than-expected first-quarter earnings.

 Dupont dropped as much as 2.2 percent, the biggest intraday decline since Feb.
 14, before closing 1.2 percent lower at $52.61 in New York.

 Net income rose to $1.57 a share in the three months through March, from $1.52 a year earlier, Wilmington, Delaware- based DuPont said today in a statement.
 Profit excluding costs related to damage caused by the herbicide Imprelis was $1.61, topping the $1.53 average of 13 analysts’ estimates compiled by Bloomberg.